-- The Central Ground Water Authority is regulating withdrawal of groundwater by industries/ projects in 802 over-exploited and 169 critical assessment units.
-List of these critical areas has been circulated to the State Pollution Control Boards and Ministry of Environment & Forests which refer the new industries/ projects to CGWB for obtaining permission.
+- The Central Ground Water Authority is regulating the withdrawal of groundwater by industries/ projects in 802 over-exploited and 169 critical assessment units.
+A list of these critical areas has been circulated to the State Pollution Control Boards and the Ministry of Environment & Forests which refer the new industries/ projects to CGWB for obtaining permission.

 Ground Water Legislation:

-To enable the States to enact Ground Water Legislation, a Model Bill to Regulate and Control Development of Ground Water has been circulated by the Ministry of Water Resources to all the States/UTs.
-So far, the states of Andhra Pradesh, Goa, Tamil Nadu, Kerala, West Bengal, Himachal Pradesh and Union Territories of Lakshadweep and Pondicherry have enacted and implemented ground water legislation.
+To enable the States to enact Ground Water Legislation, a Model Bill to Regulate and Control the Development of Ground Water has been circulated by the Ministry of Water Resources to all the States/UTs.
+So far, the states of Andhra Pradesh, Goa, Tamil Nadu, Kerala, West Bengal, Himachal Pradesh, and Union Territories of Lakshadweep and Pondicherry have enacted and implemented groundwater legislation.